-March 12, 2020 Update: We will be closed for the next few weeks due to the coronavirus outbreak.
+March 12, 2020 Update: We are closed for the foreseeable future due to the COVID-19 outbreak.
 Please reach out to us at [email protected] if you have any questions.

 Meet Our Staff

 A community builder, social entrepreneur and philanthropy leader, Patrick is setting a path toward restorative justice and racial healing.
 With more than 10 years of experience in racial justice and restorative justice work, Patrick is leading transformational change that will last through the generations.
 He co-founded the Summer Youth Institute, an experiential learning youth program for the William Winter Institute for Racial Reconciliation.
 He also co-founded and serves as director of the Emmett Till Interpretive Center, which uses art and storytelling to share the Emmett Till tragedy, facilitate racial healing and point us toward a new future.
 A graduate of the University of Mississippi, he holds a master’s degree from the Center for the Study of Southern Culture.
 He was recently awarded a prestigious Fellowship from the W.K.
 Kellogg Foundation and is a Monument Lab Fellow.

 Benjamin Saulsberry, is a native of West Tallahatchie County, Mississippi.
 He grew up surrounded by social justice activism, which he credits for his deep care and concern for his community today.
 Ben joined the Emmett Till Interpretive Center in 2016 and has spoken on race, racism, and racial reconciliation across the country on behalf of the Center, including at Harvard Law in 2017 and the University of Detroit at Mercy in 2019.
 He attended Mississippi Valley State University and the University of Mississippi for graduate work in music.